mehaktiwana/projects/README.md

 1. **Canadian Immigrants Data Analysis**:
    - Analyzed data related to Canadian immigrants to uncover insights and trends.

-2. **Car Price Prediction Analysis**:
+2. **Car Price Data Analysis**:
-   - Developed a machine learning model to predict car prices based on various features.
+   - Analysed a car price model to see which characteristics of cars affect their prices.

 3. **YouTube Analytics & Ranking**:
    - Conducted analytics on YouTube data to understand video performance and ranking factors.